 (1) A person who wants a security card must apply to the Chief Officer.

-(2) Only a natural person can apply for a security card.
+(2) Only an individual can apply for a security card.

 (3) The application must —

 (a) be made in the approved form; and

 (b) include the applicant’s consent to the release to the Commissioner of Police by any law enforcement agency in or outside Australia, and by the Australian Security Intelligence Organisation of the Commonwealth, of any information about the applicant that is or may be relevant to the matters listed in regulation 19(5); and